 After a credit bubble like the one experienced in the United States in 2008, has led to people seeking to pay off debts.
 This led to a decline in the circulation of money.

 Borrowed money is generally spent in an economy, which increases the circulation of money.
 So when credit tightens and loans are harder to qualify for, this can negatively affect the circulation of money.

 When people are forced to spend more on taxes, they spend less on everything else, which leads to a decline in the circulation of money.
 This is especially true when a government is using the taxes for debt service.
 Tax money used to repay government debt will not be recirculated.

-In the diagram below, we can see a decrease or shift to the left in the Aggregate Demand (AD), which decreases prices from P1 to P2 and output from Y1 to Y2.
+In the diagram above, we can see a decrease or shift to the left in the Aggregate Demand (AD), which decreases prices from P1 to P2 and output from Y1 to Y2.
 A decrease in Aggregate Demand can occur because of a financial crisis or a trade partner’s fall in import consumption.
 This results in a new equilibrium at a lower price level P2 and real GDP of Y2.

 Costs of Deflation